 I originally created this blog site on July 20, 2010, and it took me a while to get the hang of blogging.
 I wrote a number of posts from July 2010 through April 2011 and then ended up deleting all of them because they were “all over the place” with no consistent theme which was frustrating.

 I resurrected my blog in July 2011 and from that point on it just took off!
-It currently contains over 250 blog posts and within these pages I’ve blogged about how I have integrated my Christian faith with the challenges brought on by long-term unemployment (which started on April 21, 2009, and is still ongoing) and also from issues going on in our society and within Christianity in America today.
+It currently contains over 375 blog posts and within these pages I’ve blogged about how I have integrated my Christian faith with the challenges brought on by long-term unemployment (which started on April 21, 2009, and is still ongoing) and also from issues going on in our society and within Christianity in America today.
 It is my personal blog and I discuss a wide variety of issues affecting Christians and how we can live out our faith while navigating through all of the challenges present in our secular society.
-I’ve also discussed my own personal frustrations that have come from over four and a half years of unemployment, and I’ve never written in a manner that indicates that I consider myself to be an outsider to the human race or to Christian faith.
-No, I’m in the middle of the fray just like everybody else.
+I’ve also written about what it is like to be long-term unemployed for over six years now.

 Thank you very much for visiting my site!
 It’s a writer’s dream and privilege to have readers . . . and that means you!

 This blog can now be translated

 This page last updated on May 10, 2015